staciesul/hapi-login-example-postgres/README.md

 #### 3. Ensure you have the Required Environment Variables

-create an `config.env` file in your `hapi-login-example-postgres` directory. add a line for your `DATABASE_URL` variable and one for `JWT_SECRET`: e.g:
+create an `.env` file in your `hapi-login-example-postgres` directory. add a line for your `DATABASE_URL` variable and one for `JWT_SECRET`: e.g:
 ```sh